Jeanette-Ralph/E-Commerce-Back-End/README.md

 MIT ![licence icon](https://img.shields.io/badge/License-MIT-lavender.svg)

 ## 🚀 Project Details
-Utilizing Node.js and MySQL I developed a node.js command line application  that allows users to perform queries on a database with tables that contain an employee's information.
+Utilizing Express.js I created a RESTful API which utilized Sequelize to interact with a MySQL database.
 [Demo link]( https://drive.google.com/file/d/18DZBZOALBeu5lyjRoxA3ygT-aUR3BYWl/view)

 ## 👩‍💻 Usage Information
-This application allows a user to make queries easily within the command line.
+This application allows a user to create get, post, put, and delete requests to a MySQL database.

 ## 💻 Installation Instructions
-In order to run this application the user needs to install the npm package and run node index.js in the command line.
+In order to run this application the user needs to install the npm package and run ```npm run seed``` in the command line and then ```npm start```.

 ## 🤝 Contribution Guidelines
 As of now there are no plans for other developers to contribute to this repository.